motion/orbit/notes/next.md

   - get ocr integrated with memory (memory app?)
   - iterate 10x

-what does orbit do for apps:

-- content > app, content first
-  - all apps sync their files or important bits into a common format
-  - that lets you have:
-    - an organizer/journal that works over any app
-- offline first
-  - sync and running all happens locally by default, only team level configuration is synced
-  - means you can use it personally without worry of encroachment
-  - means you can build and deploy apps without infrastructure (torrent based app store, can have p2p based data sync apis)
-- easiest deploy story ever
-  - especially if you need a simple database to access local or private contnt
-- nice app featurs: instant-on, keyboard nav, ui kit, reactive querying

 thinking through the lense of apps:

 - can do it now without being "custom" just "customizable"